Smulligan85/Hubstaff-Tutorial-Blog-Post/tutorial.md

 gem 'hubstaff-ruby', '~> 0.0.1'
 gem 'dotenv', '~> 2.1'
 ```
-For this tutorial you may not push anything up publicly, but I since that may change in the future I recommend next opening up our `.gitignore` file and include `.env.local`.
-We can then create this file in our root directory and place in the following code, switching in your specific App Token:
+For this tutorial you may not push anything up publicly, but since that may change in the future I recommend next opening up our `.gitignore` file and include `.env.local`.
+We can then create this file in our root directory and place in the following code, swapping in your specific App Token:
 ```ruby
 APP_TOKEN=“<App Token Hubstaff Provided>”
 ```
-Now open up our `environment.rb` file and where we will require hubstaff and load our .env file:
+Now open up our `environment.rb` file where we will require hubstaff and load our .env.local file:
 ```ruby
 # Load the Rails application.
 require File.expand_path('../application', __FILE__)